Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Smallest Singular Values of Feature Matrices

-A more challenging task is to bound $\lambda$, which is done in the remainder of this section.
+In the remainder of this section, we show how to lower bound $\lambda$.
 First, we relate $\lambda$ to the smallest eigenvalue of (row-wise) Khatri-Rao powers of $F_{k-1}$.
 This is obtained via the following lemma, which is proved in Appendix \ref{app:lem:bound_lambda_star_k}. \begin{lemma} Fix any $k\in[L-1]$ and any integer $r>0.$ Then, we have

-\end{lemma} Next, we show that the smallest singular value of the Khatri-Rao powers of $F_k$ does not decrease if one considers the centered features $\tilde{F}_k=F_k-\E_X[F_k].$ This is formalized in the following lemma, which is proved in Appendix \ref{app:lem:Fk_vs_Fk_tilde}.
+\end{lemma} Next, we relate the Khatri-Rao powers of $F_k$ to a certain matrix involving the centered features $\tilde{F}_k=F_k-\E_X[F_k].$ This is formalized in the following lemma, which is proved in Appendix \ref{app:lem:Fk_vs_Fk_tilde}.